TobKed/github_actions_oidc/README.md

 [![AWS example workflow](https://github.com/TobKed/github_actions_oidc/actions/workflows/aws.yaml/badge.svg)](https://github.com/TobKed/github_actions_oidc/actions/workflows/aws.yaml)

-Easy to follow shell commands to set up Google Cloud Platform [GCP] and Amazon Web Services [AWS] resources working with simple GitHub Actions [GA] workflow using OpenID Connect [OIDC] to authenticate.
+Easy to follow shell commands to set up Google Cloud Platform [GCP] and Amazon Web Services [AWS] resources working with simple GitHub Actions [GA] workflows using OpenID Connect [OIDC] to authenticate.

 The OIDC gives more granular control over authentication, authorization and credentials rotation.
 Any long-lived credentials also do not have to be stored as GitHub Secrets.